Positively curved Riemannian orbifolds and Alexandrov spaces with circle symmetry in dimension 4: Almost maximal symmetry rank: dimension 3

+We recall first the manifold classification.
+The topological classification of the underlying spaces follows from the work of Hamilton \cite{Ham}, which shows that the positively curved manifolds are precisely the spherical space forms.
+The actions on these manifolds were classified by Raymond~\cite{Ray}.

-\begin{theorem} \cite{Ray} Let $T^1$ act isometrically and effectively on $M^3$, a closed, positively curved Riemannian manifold.
+\begin{theorem} Let $T^1$ act isometrically and effectively on $M^3$, a closed, positively curved Riemannian manifold.
 Then $M$ is equivariantly diffeomorphic to $\sph^3/\Gamma$ with a linear action, where $\Gamma$ is a freely acting finite subgroup of $\SO(4)$. \end{theorem}

-The topological classification follows from the resolution of the Poincar\'{e} Conjecture, which shows that the positively curved manifolds are precisely the spherical space forms, and the actions were classified by Raymond~\cite{Ray}.

-The extension of Theorem \ref{p:amsrmanifold3} in dimension $3$ is straightforward, and we will give it without the hypothesis of orientability.
+The extension of Theorem \ref{p:amsrmanifold3} to Alexandrov spaces in dimension $3$ is straightforward, and we give it without the hypothesis of orientability.

-\begin{proposition}[Circle actions in dimension $3$] Let $T^1$ act isometrically and effectively on $X^3$, where $X$ is a closed positively curved Alexandrov space.
-Then $X^3$ is equivariantly homeomorphic to $\sph^3/\Gamma$ with a linear $T^1$ action, where $\Gamma$ is any finite subgroup of $\O(4)$. \end{proposition}
+\begin{proposition}[Circle actions in dimension $3$] Let $T^1$ act isometrically and effectively on $X^3$, where $X$ is a $3$-dimensional, closed, positively curved Alexandrov space.
+Then $X^3$ is equivariantly homeomorphic to $\sph^3/\Gamma$ with a linear $T^1$ action, where $\Gamma$ is a finite subgroup of $\O(4)$. \end{proposition}

-\begin{proof} It was shown in~\cite{GGG2} that every positively curved $3$-space, $X^3$, arises as a quotient of $\sph^3$ by some finite subgroup $\Gamma$ of $\O(4)$.
-What then remains to be shown is that the homeomorphism is equivariant.
+\begin{proof} It was shown in~\cite{GGG2} that every positively curved Alexandrov $3$-space, $X^3$, is homeomorphic to either a spherical manifold or $\Susp \left( \rp^2 \right)$.
+If it is a manifold, the result follows by Raymond \cite{Ray}.
+If it is $\Susp \left( \rp^2 \right)$, then it follows by the classification of circle actions on closed three-dimensional Alexandrov spaces \cite{NZ}. \end{proof}

-If $T^1$ has fixed points, the fixed-point set is $1$-dimensional by Proposition \ref{p:evencodim} and so the action is $T^1$-fixed-point-homogeneous.
-The result follows from Theorem \ref{t:fph} and $X$ is therefore equivariantly homeomorphic to a lens space, $\Susp \left( \rp^2 \right)$ or $\disk^3$ with a linear action.

-Note that for $p \in X$, if $\Sigma_p \cong \rp^2$ then $p$ must be fixed by $T^1$.
-Therefore, if the $T^1$ action is fixed-point-free, $X^3$ must be a topological manifold.
-The action then gives rise to a Seifert fibration of a spherical manifold over $\sph^2$.
-These are all known to arise from linear actions on the sphere, and they occur on every spherical manifold. \end{proof}

-Note that not every $\Gamma < \O(4)$ yields an orbifold $\sph^3/\Gamma$ which admits a circle action.
-Dunbar~\cite{Dunbar} demonstrates that there are twenty-one subgroups of $S\O(4)$ yielding nonfibering orbifolds.
+Note that not every $\Gamma < \O(4)$ yields an orbifold $\sph^3/\Gamma$ which admits a circle action: Dunbar~\cite{Dunbar} demonstrates that there are twenty-one subgroups of $S\O(4)$ yielding nonfibering orbifolds.